Share Price:

 • Aim to increase hiring representation to 25% ethnic minority candidates in the UK

-• Aim to increase hiring representation to 25% Black African-American candidates in the US
+• Aim to increase hiring representation to 25% Black/African-American candidates in the USA

-• Continue to ensure our responsible sourcing standards and audit requirements are upheld by partners across our supply chain (this applies to finished goods vendors and key raw material suppliers)
+• Continue to ensure our responsible sourcing standards and audit requirements are upheld by partners across our supply chain (this applies to finished goods vendors and key raw materials suppliers)

-• Aim to extend our Supply Chain Engagement Programme to further advance wellbeing, livelihoods, inclusivity and worker voice across our supply chain
+• Extend our Supply Chain Engagement Programmes to further advance wellbeing, livelihoods, inclusivity and worker voice across our supply chain

 Our Progress Highlights